monarch-initiative/cookiecutter-monarch-ingest/{{cookiecutter.project_name}}/README.md

 - `update-docs.yaml`: After a release, update the documentation with node/edge reports.

-Once you have completed these steps, you can remove this section from the `README.md` file.
+Once you have completed these steps, you can remove the [Setting Up a New Project](#setting-up-a-new-project) section from this `README.md` file.

 ## Installation